alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 Before we get into any details here are a few big picture ideas to keep in mind

 * d3 is all about binding data with DOM elements.
-* d3 has an enormous API coving charts, maps, arrays, and all sorts of other things
+* d3 has an enormous API covering charts, maps, arrays, and all sorts of other things
 * svg is a great fit when you're creating charts or other visualizations

 # Binding data to the DOM